monterail/hotels_pro/README.md

       config.api_key = "your_api_key"       # required
       config.environment = "live"           # "live" or "test"; defaults to "test" config.logger = Logger.new(STDOUT)    # optional
-    end
+      config.only_stubs = false             # optional; defaults to "false"; see 'Stubbing requests' section for details end

 ## Usage